A number of factors contribute to the health and wellbeing of individuals and communities:

-- Behaviours.
-Sleep, nutrition, physical activity, mastery activities, and pleasurable activities are essential for health and wellbeing.
+- Healthy Behaviours.
+Sleep, nutrition, physical activity, mastery activities, and pleasurable activities are essential for health, wellbeing and learning.

 - Coping.
 Life is bumpy.
 Having healthy coping strategies to use when stressed or distressed is essential for health and wellbeing.
 These can include self-soothing, distraction and relaxing activities, social support and professional support.

-- Resilience is the process of bouncing back when we cope.
+- Resilience is the process of bouncing back after we coped with a challenging situation.